Hidden Truths: Most Martial Artists Can’t Fight

 Can most martial artists fight?
 If we are understanding martial artists as people who practice martial arts, I would argue no!
 By answering no, I mean even if you train in a serious combat sport.

 Okay, so you train at a serious combat sports gym.
-Maybe you’re a boxer, or a jujitsu athlete, or you do judo, or or MMA, or kickboxing Muay Thai, or whatever.
+Maybe you’re a boxer or a jujitsu athlete, or you do judo, MMA, or kickboxing Muay Thai, or whatever.

-You have a bunch of people training in these real legitimate fighting techniques that really work when push comes to shove.
+You have a bunch of people training in these real legitimate fighting techniques that work when push comes to shove.
 And maybe you can fight.
 Maybe there’s a fight team there of professional and amateur fighters.
-Right, maybe you got some really skilled hobbyists there, but how about the average person?
+Right, maybe you got some real hobbyists there, but how about the average person?
 How about most of the people at your gym?
-How would most of them stack up against a really aggressive person?
+How would most of them stack up against a really save a person?